input-output-hk/adrestia/docs/process.md

 ## Iterations

-- The project runs in fortnightly "sprint" iterations.
+- The project runs in triweekly "sprint" iterations.

 - One release per sprint would be ideal.